Lois Sasson

-Lois Sasson (April 28, 1940 – December 30, 2020) was an American jewelry designer, gay rights activist, and longtime partner of late singer-songwriter Lesley Gore.
+Lois Sasson (April 28, 1940 – December 30, 2020) was an American jewelry designer, gay rights activist, and longtime partner of singer-songwriter Lesley Gore.

 Early life and education

 Lois Sasson was born Lois Diane Kahaner on April 28, 1940, in Brooklyn, New York.
-Sol, her father, imported fine lace, and Helen (Seiden) Kahaner was a homemaker.
+Sol, her father, imported fine lace, and Helen (Seiden) Kahaner, her mother, was a homemaker.
 Lois grew up in Jamaica Estates in Queens, New York.
 She went to Mount Ida Junior College in Newton, Massachusetts, and then New York University.

 Career

 Her career in jewelry design began to grow in the 1970s.
 Her work was featured in New York magazine.
 Sasson created high-end jewelry, sometimes designed in partnership with Geoffrey Thomas, sold in stores such as Bergdorf Goodman.
 She also had some of her work on display in art galleries.
 By 2015, Sasson became well known for her work with precious stones, encrusted cufflinks, and tuxedo button covers.
 On Valentine's Day that year a set of men's jewelry called "The Ambassador Set" went on sale for $16,000.